 On the occasion of the 25th anniversary of The Matrix's release, a particular conundrum has been bothering me for a long time; like a splinter in my mind, driving me mad.

 Obviously the importance of The Matrix and its sequels to the Trans community cannot be overstated.
 And, before really I get into this: there are a certain number of people who were never going to take the fact that The Matrix was on some level a Transgender allegory very well, once they'd applied their own warped misunderstanding of the film into the mindset that would later become the basis for the "Men's Rights" or "Manosphere" movement.
-And, to be clear - it was never *just* a Transgender allegory.
-That was just one level of it, or one aspect of it (though Trans people and Queer people definitely took note.)
+And, to be clear - it was never only *just* a Transgender allegory.
+That was just one level of it, or one aspect of it (though that aspect was definitely very there and very real, even back then; as Trans people and Queer people were aware.)
 But it was never meant to be a male chauvinist allegory like the manosphere dorks want it to be.

 20 years ago, my friends and I were calling ourselves "Redpills" for rejecting the Bush administration's Iraq war propaganda, and for being what would be called "Woke" on today's internet.
 While this is probably not a reflection of the Matrix's true themes either, it's probably a lot closer to the mark than the so-called "men's rights activists" and their bullshit.